-For plants growing at or near ground level the quadrat can be positioned over the area being counted, as shown in the photo above.
-For tall plants/shrubs, such as Hawthorn or Ivy, the quadrat can be positioned vertically or at a convenient angle in the shrub, as long as it clearly marks out the area of flowers that you are going to use for your count.
+For plants growing at or near ground level the quadrat can be positioned over the area being counted, as shown in the White Dead-nettle photo above.
+For tall plants/shrubs, such as Hawthorn or Ivy, the quadrat can be positioned vertically or at a convenient angle in the shrub, as long as it clearly marks out the area of flowers that you are going to use for your count (see photo on right).